-Lemon balm is a lemon-scented. sprawling herb that forms a clump up to 2 feet high and 3 feet wide, although it can be regularly clipped to a more compact form.
-Its crinkly, ovate foliage emerges first, followed by spiky, pale-yellow flowers that last late into the summer.
+Lemon balm is a lemon-scented, sprawling herb that forms a clump up to 2 feet high and 3 feet wide, although it's often clipped with a pruning tool to a more compact form.
+Beginning early in the summer, its crinkly, ovate foliage emerges first, followed by spiky, pale-yellow flowers that last late into the summer.
 Cultivars of common lemon balm include golden-leaved, variegated and lime-scented types.

-Like lemon balm's leaves, lemon mint's narrow leaves produce the plant's distinctive citrus scent, which is most noticeable when it is brushed against or its leaves are crushed.
-Use lemon mint in the sandier or rockier sections of a fragrance garden and in a bee and butterfly garden.
+Like lemon balm, lemon mint's narrow leaves produce the plant's distinctive citrus scent, which is most noticeable when you brush against the plant or crush its leaves.
+Gardeners often plant lemon mint in the sandier or rockier sections of a fragrance garden and in bee and butterfly gardens.
 Lemon mint is also ideal to use in herbal teas, salads and potpourri blends.

 Like a botanical Venn diagram, lemon mint and lemon balm can flourish in some of the same conditions.
 Both herbs grow best in either full sun or partial shade, and both can take a bit of neglect.

-- Both lemon balm and lemon mint have the potential to become invasive.
+Both lemon balm and lemon mint have the potential to become invasive.
 Lemon balm spreads by underground runners.
 Dig up the plant every few years and divide its roots, and keep its above-ground portions clipped back.